ONSdigital/dp-search-api/README.md

 dp-search-query
 ================

-A Go application microservice to provide query functionality on to the ONSWebsite ElasticSearch :
+A Go application microservice to provide query functionality on to the ONS Website

+## Environment variables
+* `PORT` defaults to ":10001"
+* `ELASTIC_SEARCH_URL` defaults to "http://localhost:9200/"

 ## /search?